cassidyjames/cassidyjames.github.io/_posts/2020-07-24-pinebook-pro.md

 What's more interesting to me, however, is what this means for the future of Linux hardware.
 We've seen Android devices, Chromebooks, and some Windows machines adopt ARM-based processors, but it's never been a general-purpose platform like Intel architecture.
 Now with Apple planning to transition to their own proprietary ARM-based processors across all of their computers, it has caused some people to look more closely at ARM.

-Platforms like Pinebook Pro and its SOC make me hopeful for additional open-source-friendly ARM hardware in the future, and Linux-based OSes are uniquely positioned to take advantage of it.
+Platforms like Pinebook Pro and its SOC make me hopeful for additional open-source-friendly ARM hardware in the future, and Linux-based OSes are uniquely positioned to take advantage of them.
 With an open source stack and a completely open source collection of native apps like we have with [elementary AppCenter](https://appcenter.elementary.io), we can trivially recompile the entire operating system _and ecosystem_ for these new processors—and they run great already.
 Proprietary apps and legacy apps from other platforms will take a lot more effort to port or virtualize, so we should take this head start and make it count.

 ---